volusion/element/content/references/sdk.md

 }
 ```

-See [How to Read Page URI Parameters from Your Block](how-to/read-page-uri-parameters-in-blocks) for more background behind that example.
+See "[Read Page URI Parameters In Blocks](how-to/read-page-uri-parameters-in-blocks)" for more background.

 **Tip**: To explore the SDK locally from a block's `local/index.js` file, or from your browser's javascript console from a store running on Element, try this: